florentmeyniel/fmspm12batch/README_HOWTO.txt

 		> revolution [1.5 1.5 1.5]
 	ii) extract surface: Render > Extract Surface

+NB: the routine retreive TR and slice timing automatically, but assuming that functional acquisitions all have the same parameters!!

 3rd step: first level analysis
 ==============================
 1) specify the parameter file, modelname_paramfile.m